 Our goal is to provide a rigorous political science education, with a strong basis in liberal arts and technology, that enables students to better understand today’s political world and how political forces may be harnessed to improve communities, our nation and the world.

-Professor Frederick currently serves as chair of the Political Science Department.
+Professor Frederick has served as the chair of the Bridgewater State University Political Science Department.
 He specializes in the field of American politics.
 He teaches classes in campaigns and elections, public opinion, political parties and interest groups, women and politics, undergraduate research methods and data analysis for public administration.
 His research focuses on the U.S. Congress, women and politics and campaigns and elections.
 He is author of the book Congressional Representation and Constituents: The Case for Increasing the House of Representatives.
 His research has appeared in Political Research Quarterly, Public Opinion Quarterly, Political Behavior, American Politics Research, Social Science Quarterly, State Politics and Policy Quarterly, PS: Political Science and Politics, Presidential Studies Quarterly, Congress and the Presidency, Women, Politics and Policy, Judicature, Justice System Journal, Politics and Policy, American Review of Politics, Social Science Journal and numerous edited volumes.
 Professor Frederick also serves as a Research Fellow with the Bridgewater State University Center for Democratic Governance and Leadership, Faculty Director for the Massachusetts Certified Managers Program and on the Editorial Board of the Journal State Politics and Policy Quarterly.

 BS, MacMurray College